 It makes most sense to go for the 1.6-litre diesel engine if you’re thinking of a Tourneo Connect.
 It hits the sweet spot of giving you enough power and returning pretty good fuel economy figures too.
 How good?
 61.4 mpg is the officially quoted figure.
 While you might not quite achieve this in daily use, you should easily get within shouting distance of it.

 Because the Tourneo shares a lot of the components with Ford’s famous van range, reliability shouldn’t be a problem for you either.
-Ford is also confident enough in their quality to give a 3-year, 100,000-mile warranty.
+Ford is also confident enough in their quality to give a three-year, 100,000-mile warranty.

 If looks aren’t everything and practicality is, the Ford Tourneo Connect could well be the car to win your heart.
 It’s got everything you could want but few, if any, of the bells and whistles that you might find in a comparable MPV.
 Sometimes simple’s best-and here it most definitely is.